-After taking time to contemplate the view of Jacob’s End, he went to the backpack and pulled out five black conical vases.
-One by one he placed them on the ground at equal distances around the altar, aligned to the points of the pentagram.
-Then he went around and lit each one with an oven lighter.
+After taking a few moments to listen to the sounds of distant gunfire and the occasional explosion, he breathed in the view of Jacob’s End, then went to the backpack and pulled out five black conical vases and an oven lighter.
+One by one he placed the vases on the ground at equal distances around the altar, aligned to the points of the pentagram.
+Then he went around and lit the wick inside each one with an oven lighter.

-Replacing the lighter in the backpack, he went back to the altar and examined the horn.
-It was clearly ancient, patinated and covered with scratches and pockmarks.
-There was a large dent at the end where a previous owner must have dropped it.
-In colour it appeared black, but in fact it had no colour: looking at it was like looking into a hole.
-The horn was etched with irregular lines and geometric shapes, apparently in a random configuration; but Wilfred knew better.
-He knew there was magic in those symbols, and he shook with anticipation at what that magic was about to achieve.
+Replacing the lighter in the backpack, Wilfred went back to the altar and examined the horn.
+It was a battered, ancient thing, patinated and covered with scratches and pockmarks.
+There was a large dent at the end where a former owner might have dropped it.
+In colour it appeared black, but in fact it had no colour: looking at it was like looking into a black hole.
+The horn was etched with irregular lines and geometric shapes, apparently in a random configuration – but Wilfred knew better.
+He knew there was magic in those symbols, and he shook with anticipation at what that magic was about to deliver.
 He sniffed it, like he’d done countless times before, and smiled at its non-smell, non-weight and non-colour – its alien ability to dampen all senses, like an anaesthetic.
 There was life in the horn, life from its original owner, and it was this that sucked in the life force from whoever was holding it, and gave the object its power.

 Positioning the horn at the centre of the pentagram, Wilfred pulled off his coat, threw it on the grass and stretched his arms towards the sky.
-Staring into the dark clouds, feeling the pull of his wounds, the tickle of blood as it began seeping from newly-opened scabs, he yelled, “Lord Azathoth!
+Staring into the dark clouds, feeling the pull of the wounds in his belly, the tickle of blood as it seeped from newly-formed scabs, he yelled, “Lord Azathoth!
 Stir from your slumber and heed the call of your servant, Dhagdar!
-I beseech you: cause the dimensions to bleed the leviathan!
+I beseech you: allow the dimensions to bleed the leviathan!
 And in your name shall chaos arise from order, and order from chaos!
 In your name!
 In the name of Azathoth!”

 At his words, violet flames erupted from the vases.
-Thick clouds of smoke billowed into the air, spread between the vases, then quickly settled to the ground, staining the grass purple.
+Thick clouds of smoke billowed into the air, undisturbed by the wind that was bending the grass and blowing hair into Wilfred’s eyes, and with a life of their own, spread between the vases before settling gently to the ground, staining the grass purple.

-With reverence, he placed the heart on one point of the pentagram.
+With reverence, he placed the heart at the top point of the pentagram.
 Then he reached into the bag and took out another.

 Arika saw the smoke first.
 “There!” she cried.

 Kane followed the line of her finger and saw the violet smoke rising above the scrub.
 “The road doesn’t go that way, dammit.”
-He jammed on the brake.
-“You know how to get up there?” he asked Dylan.
+He jammed on the brakes.
+“You know how to get up there?” he asked Dylan, turning in his seat.

 His brother shook his head.

-“He was only there for a minute,” said Arika.
+“He was only there for a minute,” Arika said.

 Kane peered up the hill.
 “Then we’ll have to walk.
 It doesn’t look far.”
-He turned back to Dylan.
+He looked back at Dylan.
 “You ready for this?”

 “I’ll take that as a yes.”

-On the summit of the hill, Wilfred opened his arms towards the distant sea.
+On the summit of M’lal’orla, Wilfred opened his arms towards the distant bay.
 “Lord Azathoth!
 In your name I break the five seals!
 In return I implore you: bleed the dimensions; grant me chaos and open the way for the Great Old Ones to transform this land of vile science and blasphemous human conceit in your divine name!”